Breaking News | Reconstitute NDDC board, Okowa tells Buhari

-Governor Ifeanyi Okowa of Delta State has told President Muhammadu Buhari to reconstitute the Board of Niger Delta Development Commission, NDDC, holding that instability in the commission’s board has contributed to the systemic institutional failure of the agency.
+GOVERNOR Ifeanyi Okowa of Delta State has told President Muhammadu Buhari to reconstitute the Board of Niger Delta Development Commission, NDDC, saying that instability in the commission’s board has contributed to the systemic institutional failure of the agency.

-Speaking at the launch of “Resource Dependence, Violent Conflict, and Economic Development in the Niger Delta Region of Nigeria”, a book was written by Dr Michael Tidi, Chairman, Warri South Local Government Council, Okowa stressed the need for President Buhari to give NDDC a board that would be accountable and eliminates politicization of the interventionist agency.
+Speaking at the launch of ‘Resource Dependence, Violent Conflict and Economic Development in the Niger Delta Region of Nigeria’, a book written by Dr Michael Tidi, Chairman, Warri South Local Government Council, Okowa stressed the need for Buhari to give NDDC a board that would be accountable and eliminate politicization of the interventionist agency.

-READ ALSO: NDDC: Group petitions Buhari, warns against appointment of Sole Administrator

-Okowa, who is the Chairman of, South-South Governors’ Forum, made the call in Asaba, said aside from the stipends being paid to some ex-militants under the Amnesty Programme, the Federal Government should also empower the people on skill acquisition and set them up as real entrepreneurs.
+Okowa, who is the Chairman, South-South Governors’ Forum, said aside the stipends being paid to some ex-militants under the Amnesty Programme, the Federal Government should also empower the people on skill acquisition and set them up as real entrepreneurs.

 According to him, the Federal Government ought to find a pathway for those trained, because many of the skill acquisition centres being built have been abandoned.